Frequently Asked Questions

 The cost of materials varies by program.
 Typically the materials for a beginner cost less than $100.
 These are yours to keep forever and will last a long time if well taken care of.
 We will provide a list.

-To allow our teachers to teach private lessons during the week and provide them with a balanced work schedule on the weekends, we schedule group classes for children only on Saturdays.
+To allow our teachers to teach lessons during the week and provide them with a balanced work schedule on the weekends, we schedule group classes for children only on Saturdays.
 These are held roughly once a month between October and April.
 We will work with each family to design a program that fits with their schedule and needs.

 No. We believe that a studio environment makes for more productive lessons, without the potential distractions that can happen at home.

+As many will say it’s a bigger violin!
+Yes indeed.
+A full size violin measures 14” and a full size viola can be anywhere between 15”-18.
 Both instruments have four strings, however the viola doesn’t have the E string (the highest string on the violin).
 The viola has a C string which makes the instrument have a much lower, deep and mellow sound closer to the cello.
+Violas come in fractional sizes just as violins, allowing children as young as 3yr to learn.